Reverse engineering: United States

 In the United States, even if an artifact or process is protected by trade secrets, reverse-engineering the artifact or process is often lawful if it has been legitimately obtained.

-Legal analysis has shown that reverse engineering may qualify as fair use when the intent is to study how a system functions, or conduct security research, assuming the copyright prperty is not redistributed Court rulings such as *Sega Enterprises Ltd. v.
-Accolade, Inc.* have further clarified that reverse engineering to gain access to unprotected functional elements of software can be lawful under U.S. copyright doctrine.
+Legal analysis has shown that reverse engineering may qualify as fair use when the intent is to study how a system functions, or conduct security research, assuming the copyright property is not redistributed Court rulings such as Sega Enterprises Ltd. v.
+Accolade, Inc. have further clarified that reverse engineering to gain access to unprotected functional elements of software can be lawful under U.S. copyright doctrine.

 Reverse engineering of computer software often falls under both contract law as a breach of contract as well as any other relevant laws.
 That is because most end-user license agreements specifically prohibit it, and US courts have ruled that if such terms are present, they override the copyright law that expressly permits it (see Bowers v.
 Baystate Technologies).
 According to Section 103(f) of the Digital Millennium Copyright Act (17 U.S.C. § 1201 (f)), a person in legal possession of a program may reverse-engineer and circumvent its protection if that is necessary to achieve "interoperability", a term that broadly covers other devices and programs that can interact with it, make use of it, and to use and transfer data to and from it in useful ways.
 A limited exemption exists that allows the knowledge thus gained to be shared and used for interoperability purposes.
 (Note: The section states: